 To be diagnosed as a learning disability, a child's condition must meet specific criteria.

-Dyslexia is a reading and language-based learning disability,.
+Dyslexia is a reading and language-based learning disability.
 With this problem, a child may not understand letters, groups of letters, sentences or paragraphs.
-At the beginning of first grade, children may occasionally reverse and rotate the letters they read and write.
+For example, at the beginning of first grade, children may occasionally reverse and rotate the letters they read and write.
 This may be normal when he or she is first learning to read.
 By the middle of first grade (and with maturity) these problems should disappear.
 However, a young student with dyslexia may not overcome these problems.
 The difficulty can continue as the student grows.
 To him, a "b" may look like a "d."
 He may write on when he really means no. Your child may reverse a 6 to make 9.
-This is not a vision problem, rather it is a problem with how the brain interprets the information it "sees."
+Additionally, dyslexia can sometimes see sentences, words, or letters hovering, moving (sometimes called dancing), or disappearing off of the page.
+These problems are not a vision problem, rather it is a problem with how the brain interprets the information it "sees."